What are the three scrum roles?

 The product owner: Setting clear direction

-Agile teams are, by design, flexible and responsive, and it is the responsibility of the product owner to ensure that they are delivering the most value.
+Scrum product owners understand the customer and business requirements, then create and manage the product backlog based on those requirements.
+Since agile teams are, by design, flexible and responsive, it is the responsibility of the product owner to ensure that they are delivering the most value.
 The business is represented by the product owner who tells the development what is important to deliver.
 Trust between these two roles is crucial.

 The product owner should not only understand the customer but also have a vision for the value the scrum team is delivering to the customer.
 The product owner also balances the needs of other stakeholders in the organization.

 So the product owner must take all these inputs and prioritize the work.
 This is probably their most important responsibility because conflicting priorities and unclear directions will not only reduce the effectiveness of the team but also could break the important trust relationship that the business has with the development team.

 Agile teams are designed to inspect and adapt.
 That means a change in priority may lead to a massive change to the team structure, work products, as well as the end result.
-It is, therefore, crucial for scrum teams to be successful and that only one person sets priority.
+It is, therefore, crucial for scrum teams to be successful and that only one person sets the priority.
 That person is the product owner.

 The Scrum Guide defines the product owners responsibilities as: